Yaly0/RWD-Car-Module/README.md

 ---
-For more information and all other details see the [documentation](https://docs.google.com/viewer?url=https://github.com/Yaly0/RWD-Car-Module/files/9331047/dok.pdf) (written in the Bosnian language).
+For more information and all other details see the [documentation](https://docs.google.com/viewer?url=https://github.com/Yaly0/RWD-Car-Module/files/9331047/dok.pdf) (written in Bosnian language).

 Click [here](https://www.tinkercad.com/things/gQCxgLPuAym) for testing the project on the official Tinkercad webpage.